zhangkom/duix.ai_dev/README_EN.md

 ## Introduction

-DUIX, which stands for “Dialogue User Interface System”, is a digital human intelligent interaction platform created by Silicon-based Intelligence.
-It has been open-sourced, enabling developers to deploy on devices such as Android and iOS with a single click, offering users immediate virtual human interaction experiences.
-The project provides intuitive demonstrations of its effects and supports users in secondary development.
-Users can easily develop customized virtual human applications based on the provided open documentation, with both the underlying reasoning engine and the upper-level commercial application logic being open-sourced.
-Developers can gain a thorough understanding of its working principles and carry out further optimizations and innovations.<br><br>
+DUIX, short for “Dialogue User Interface System”, is an AI-powered digital human interaction platform created by Silicon-based Intelligence.
+By open-sourcing the capabilities of digital human interaction, developers can easily integrate large-scale models, automatic speech recognition (ASR), and text-to-speech (TTS) capabilities, enabling real-time interaction with digital humans.
+It supports one-click deployment on multiple platforms including Android and iOS, allowing each developer to effortlessly create intelligent and personalized digital human agents, and apply them in various industries.<br><br>

 ## Applicable Scenarios